The seasonal model - underlying theory

 In a multiplicative structure the seasonal effects change proportionately with the trend.
 If the trend increases, so do the seasonal effects and if the trend decreases the seasonal effects diminish too.
 In an additive structure the seasonal effects remain more or less the same no matter which direction the trend is moving in.

 In practice we can inspect the graph of the series to decide what the structure is.
-Alternatively we can process the series through X-12-ARIMA, using first the multiplicative, then the additive decomposition.
+Alternatively we can process the series through X-13-ARIMA-SEATS, using first the multiplicative, then the additive decomposition.
 The decomposition that yields the higher stable seasonality F-value and the lower moving seasonality F-value is the preferable one.

 (1) Dagum, E B 1976, "X-11, the magic box and four golden rules of seasonal adjustment", Statistics Canada Research Paper 76-06-007E, p27, Ottawa.